 Absolutely.
 Your website is often the first impression someone has of you or your business.
 If you miss that chance to convince them that you’re the one, you might miss them entirely.

 Unless you’re particularly passionate about websites, a re-design isn’t something I recommend small business owners handle on their own.
-I offer WordPress template setup and website content management.
+I offer WordPress and Squarespace website design for small and medium size businesses.
 Learn more or contact me if you’d like to talk.